-Published on the 10 November 2016
+Published: 10 November 2016

-Published on the 10 November 2016
+Published: 10 November 2016

 Technological advances of modern society have contributed to a sedentary lifestyle with the children of today having higher body mass indexes (BMIs) than their peers of just a generation earlier (Ogden et al. 2012).
-If a child has a body composition that is high in fat then there is a tendency for this to follow them through to adolescence and into adulthood.
+If a child has a body composition that is high in fat, then there is a tendency for this to follow them through to adolescence and adulthood.
 A child’s increased fat mass is undoubtedly due to the mismatch between energy intake and energy expenditure.

 Sedentary behaviour can also influence the mental health of children.
 Children who are sedentary are consistently associated with poorer mental health scores (Biddle et al. 2011).
 This includes higher rates of anxiety, depression, sleep disturbances and attention deficit problems.
-Sedentary behaviours can also negatively affect the development of creativity, which can have a knock-on effect on their academic performance in school.
+Sedentary behaviours may also negatively affect the development of creativity, which can have a knock-on effect on academic performance in school.

-A child’s aerobic fitness and exercise capacity is well documented to be the foundation of good health, with many chronic adult lifestyle diseases having their origins in childhood.
-Physical activity in children has also been shown to improve some aspects of mental and cognitive health including learning, academic performance, and mood.
+A child’s aerobic fitness and exercise capacity is well-documented to be the foundation of good health, with many chronic adult lifestyle diseases having their origins in childhood.
+Physical activity in children has also been shown to improve some aspects of mental and cognitive health including learning, academic performance and mood.
 In summary, a comprehensive physical activity plan that includes physical education can help reduce sedentary behaviour and improve overall health and wellbeing.
 Healthcare professionals are ideally placed to meet this need as long as the right training and policies are in place to do so.